paytonharrison/EGEN310/README.md

 Our car uses skid steer, so to turn left or right, we just power half of the motors forward and half backward.
 In terms of the application UI, this meant a control pad would work just fine and still be intuitive/functional.
 The app was designed in MIT App Inventor.
 The only way to export that code is via a .apk, so screenshots of the app UI and the coding blocks have also been included.

+It should also be noted that currently, MIT App Inventor apps only work on Androids, as the companion app required to scan the QR code is only avaiable on Google Play.
+As of December 2017, an Apple Store version of the app is in the works.

 The "EGEN_Car" folder is the Arduino sketch code, and the "EGEN_Car.apk" is the MIT App Inventor package.